EkoCommunications/AmityAndroidJet/amity-rx-lifecycle/README.md

 )
 ```

-These extension are used for binding subscriptions with theirs holder's lifecycles.
+These extension are used for binding any subscriptions with theirs holder's lifecycles.
 To prevent a memory leaks, subscriptions must be ended when theirs holders are destroyed!

 ### Parameters

 #### lifecycleProvider

-In order to have an access to the `LifeCycleProvider` your `Activity` and `Fragment` need to extend theirs base classes \(`RxAppCompatActivity`, `RxFragment` and etc.\) or else define your own lifecycle by implementing the `LifeCycleProvider` interface.
+In order to have an access to the `LifeCycleProvider` your `Activity` and `Fragment` need to extend rx classes \(`RxAppCompatActivity`, `RxFragment` and etc.\) or else define your own lifecycle by implementing the `LifeCycleProvider` interface.

 #### uniqueId (Optional)